nicbeu/Mixbus-TouchOSC-Layout/README.md

 # Mixbus Mixer Remote Layout for TouchOSC

-Layout for TouchOSC Mk1 app on ipad-sized tablets to control Mixbus DAW.
+This is a layout to use with TouchOSC MK-1 App.
+It is used to control Mixbus DAW remotely via open sound control (OSC) protocol on ipad-sized tablets.
+My goal is to create a simple mixer interface and recording control that makes full use of Mixbus' possibilities.
+I want it to have as much overview and control functions as possible.
+On the other side controls like buttons, wheels and faders should not be too small.
+They should be easy and safe to hit.

+To get a stable and reliable layout all features that does not work with Mixbus 6 or 7 are not implemented.
+Particularly unfortunate is the shaky support of the panorama setting and the incomplete OSC implementation of the master and monitor busses.
+In addition, the handling of prefader sends has not yet been solved from my side.
+The bugs has been reported to Harrison, but so far I have not received any feedback.
+But chances are good that future releases solve some issues, because Mixbus builds upon Ardour and Ardour does not have, for example, the panorama problem.

-It consists of five panels mainly to control the mixer functionality of Harrison's Mixbus.
+The Mixbus Remote Layout consists of five panels mainly to control the mixer functionality of Harrison's Mixbus.
 Transport panel, mixer overview, selected channel view, sends on fader pane and a master and monitor pane.

 ## Requirements